 Wn68 Les Moulins ouest

-VK3001 tank turret ringstand
+VK3001 tank turret Ringstand

-VK3001 tank turret ringstand with its 7.5cm KwK
+VK3001 tank turret Ringstand with its 7.5cm KwK

-The second picture is after its capture and it had been camouflaged using a wall of Reeds.
-And can be seen better in the next series of photos.
+The second picture is after its capture and it had been camouflaged using a wall of reeds and can be seen better in the next series of photos.

 Plan

-Vf246 ringstand.
+Vf246 Ringstand.
 Small crew room and ammunition room.

 PzKpfw-IV-Ausf.